-I cook my chicken thighs in the Instant Pot while I make the dressing and saute up mah veggies.
-You can also use rotisserie chicken, chicken breast, or whatever protein you have hanging out in the fridge.
+I cook my chicken thighs in the Instant Pot while I make the dressing and saute up my fajita veggies (onions with red, yellow, and orange peppers.)
+You can use rotisserie chicken, chicken breast, or whatever protein you have hanging out in the fridge.

 This bowl of goodness has all the big salad energy and we are here for it!

 If you make this, please tag me on social media so I can see your delicious eats!
 Don't forget to leave a rating and comment below.
 Thanks for supporting my small business!

 - 6 tablespoons red wine vinegar

 - ¾ cup extra virgin olive oil

 - 2 cloves garlic

 - 2 Chipotle in adobo + 1 tablespoon sauce

 - Combine all the ingredients in a jar, a high-sided container like a large measuring cup if using a hand/immersion blender, or use a traditional countertop blender.
 If using a food processor, add the garlic and peppers first and give them a few pulses to roughly chop before adding the remaining ingredients.